-2.4.88 Less fortunate is the largest development, Princes Place, located in the middle of the conservation area and 13 Norland Place, which unfortunately preceded the Article 4 Direction aiming to protect the mews character of the street.
+Less fortunate is the largest development, Princes Place, located in the middle of the conservation area and 13 Norland Place, which unfortunately preceded the Article 4 Direction aiming to protect the mews character of the street.
 This building is quite inappropriate for its setting, with windows of inappropriate size and proportions, and elevational design out of keeping with the rest of the mews.

-2.4.89 Immediately before and after the Second World War, a concern for people's living standards produced architecture whose paramount aim was increase in residential accommodation - where main attention was paid to the provision of facilities and internal arrangement of rooms, without much consideration for the external appearance of the building and how it fitted into its surroundings.
-It is to be hoped that, despite the constantly rising value of land in the conservation area, and the attendant pressure to make the most of every cubic foot of space, a better balance will be struck between accommodation reguirements and exterior appearance.
+Immediately before and after the Second World War, a concern for people's living standards produced architecture whose paramount aim was increase in residential accommodation - where main attention was paid to the provision of facilities and internal arrangement of rooms, without much consideration for the external appearance of the building and how it fitted into its surroundings.
+It is to be hoped that, despite the constantly rising value of land in the conservation area, and the attendant pressure to make the most of every cubic foot of space, a better balance will be struck between accommodation requirements and exterior appearance.
 The Council's Local Plan sets out its commitment to pursue the highest possible design standards for the conservation area.
-A good example is Noting Hill Housing Trust's Portland Stone-fronted houses in Norland Road.

-2.4.90 Princes Place, the largest modern redevelopment in the area was built in 1977, with the purpose of keeping pedestrians and living areas away from motor traffic.
+Princes Place, the largest modern redevelopment in the area was built in 1977, with the purpose of keeping pedestrians and living areas away from motor traffic.

-2.4.91 The scheme replaced two rows of artisans' cottages, with charming narrow front gardens going down to a central road, delightful in appearance, and at the same time private and neighbourly.

-2.4.92 The cottages with windowless rear walls backed on to the gardens of surrounding houses, St James's Gardens to the north, and Norland Square/Queensdale Road to the south.
+The scheme replaced two rows of artisans' cottages, with charming narrow front gardens going down to a central road, delightful in appearance, and at the same time private and neighbourly.
+The cottages with windowless rear walls backed on to the gardens of surrounding houses, St James's Gardens to the north, and Norland Square/Queensdale Road to the south.
 Unfortunately their condition was considered so poor that there was no alternative to demolition.

-2.4.93 The frontage (north) of the new building is functional and bare, completely lacking in sympathy for its surroundings, with echoes of the Brutalist architecture of the 1960s.
-Its garage doors and access balconies dominate the plain threestorey vertical facades.
+The frontage (north) of the new building is functional and bare, completely lacking in sympathy for its surroundings, with echoes of the Brutalist architecture of the 1960s.
+Its garage doors and access balconies dominate the plain three-storey vertical facades.